professional-practice/Twilio-Live-Transcription-Demo/Readme.md

 Problems
 --------
-We can currently retrieve both streams, however it is extremely slow and not as reliable as we hoped
+We can currently retrieve both streams, however it is extremely slow and not as reliable as we hoped.
+The application also throws an error in the console after a certain length of time on the call.
+This is an issue we are currently trying to fix.